 Dennis Franklin started thirty-one games from 1972 to 1974.
 He ran Bo’s option offense about as well as anyone could.
 He was a dangerous runner who gained over 1,200 yards and scored 16 touchdowns.
 Franklin didn’t have to throw a lot, but when he did he usually got the job done.
 He threw 18 career touchdown passes and totaled over 2,200 yards.
 Dennis earned the John Maulbetsch Award in 1972 and the Meyer Morton Award in 1974.
 His teammates honored him by naming him as a Co-Captain (along with Dave Brown) for the 1974 season.
 Dennis also earned All-Conference Honors in 1973.

-Interestingly, all the stats that I mentioned above are not the most important thing to know about Dennis Franklin.
-The best thing about Dennis was that he was a leader!
-Franklin led his teams to a record of 30 wins, 2 losses and 1 tie in 33 games.
-Of course, the Big Ten’s archaic bowl rules and the 1973 fiasco about the 10-10 tie with OSU did not help Franklin.
-Dennis Franklin will always be remembered as the best quarterback in Michigan Football History never to lead a team in a bowl game.
+Bottom line – Dennis Franklin was a winner!
+He led his teams to a record of 30 wins, 2 losses and 1 tie in 33 games.
+Of course, the Big Ten’s archaic bowl rules and the 1973 fiasco about the 10-10 tie with OSU did not help Franklin, or Michigan in the early 1970s.
+Dennis Franklin will always be remembered as the best quarterback in Michigan Football History who never had the honor to lead a team in a bowl game.